mrusse/soularr/README.md

 [Lidarr]
 api_key = yourlidarrapikeygoeshere
 host_url = http://localhost:8686
+#This should be the path mounted in lidarr that points to your slskd download dir
+download_dir = /lidarr/path/to/slskd/downloads

 [Slskd]
 #Api key from Slskd.
 Need to set this up manually.
 See link to Slskd docs above.